Kidd3n/WifiPwnedd/README.md

 ### 4) Beacon Flood Attack

-- It will ask us if we want to give a name to the fake network.
-If we say yes (Y), it will ask us for the name and start sending the network by packets (Recommended).

-- (Recommended) If we say no (N), it will flood the network area with strange names.

 - The packet rate is 1000 packets per second, but it depends on your network card the speed.

 ### 5) Network Traffic